 The diversification of its ice creams depends on the places where they are sold, for example, in the north of the country, mango stands out due to its high demand, while in the south, the preferences are for mamey, sapote, and banana.
 Similarly, prices vary in each area.

-The paleterías La Michoacana have become an icon of national identity.
+The paleterías La Michoacana has become an icon of national identity.
 There is an anecdote about a group of people who landed, after a helicopter flight, on the border between Mexico and Guatemala, without knowing which country they were in, so thanks to a paleteria of the brand, they corroborated that they were on Mexican soil.